axfelix/ipfs-downloader/README.md

 Ensure you have Go 1.21 or later installed locally, and a local [Temporal Cluster](https://docs.temporal.io/cli) running.

+You should be able to view your local cluster's Temporal Web UI at <http://localhost:8233>.

 Clone this repository:

 ```bash
 git clone https://github.com/axfelix/ipfs-downloader
 ```

-You can now view Temporal Web at <http://localhost:8233>.

 Run the worker included in the project: